 We raised our first $6,000 from friends and family who purchased vouchers for our first loaves, "bread dough dollars," to be used when we opened our doors.
 With additional support from family and benefactors who shared our values, we converted an unfinished space with neither lighting nor plumbing into a full production and retail facility.
 With the help of dedicated volunteers, we mixed, baked, and delivered our signature organic loaves, all while running the front counter and cleaning the bathrooms at the end of our 18 hours shifts.
 Our moms could often be found helping customers or making pies.
 We spent weekends sampling out our goods at suburban grocery stores.
 We learned to bake the old-fashioned way: hard work, trial and error.
 We learned to manage finances and provide customer service too.
 More hard work.
 More trial and error.

 Now we have the privilege of seeing our vision become a reality.
-Over 1,000 customers stream through our doors daily from sunrise to sunset, seven days per week.
-Three trucks leave each morning, delivering to over 40 restaurants and markets stretching from Ann Arbor all the way back to Royal Oak and Grosse Pointe.
+Over 1,000 customers stream through the doors of our three cafes daily starting at sunrise, seven days per week.
+Our trucks leave our East Side Bakehouse each morning, delivering to over 40 restaurants and markets stretching from Ann Arbor all the way back to Royal Oak and Grosse Pointe.
 Our baked goods delight our customers and fill us with pride.

 When Avalon began, our greatest aspiration was to become an inspiration to others.
 Now, our customers, our employees and the community are inspiring us as we find new ways of fulfilling Avalon’s mission: Eat Well.
 Do Good.